mohanmca/MohanLearningGround/src/main/md/BetterDeveloper/Philosophy_of_Software_Design.md

     1. Simplify future development
     1. Minimize complexity
     1. Must sweat the small stuff
-1. Investment mindset
+2. Investment mindset
     1. Take extra time today
-    1. Pays back in the long run
+    2. Pays back in the long run
+3. "Strategy without tactics is the slowest route to victory.
+Tactics without strategy is the noise before defeat." --Sun Tzu, "The Art of War"

 ## How much to invest?